iiasa/Condor_run_R/README.md

 Note that further optional configuration settings exist (below the *snippy snappy* block in the submit script) that you may wish to add to your configuration file and adjust to your requirements.
 These concern configuration settings with default values that will work for most people.

 IIASA GLOBIOM developers should instead start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R`.
 Note that that configuration assumes that your current working directory is at the root of the GLOBIOM working copy when you invoke via `Rscript`.
+For more information, see the GLOBIOM wiki [here](https://github.com/iiasa/GLOBIOM/wiki/Running-scenarios-in-parallel-on-Limpopo#configuration).

 After a run completes, the analysis script `Condor_run_stats.R` can be used to obtain plots and statistics on run and cluster performance.
 This script can be run from [RStudio](https://rstudio.com/) or the command line via `Rscript`.
 When run from the command line, the plots are written to a PDF in the current working directory.